Click on any class for more information.

 Spa Techniques is a course that introduces the student to a variety of commonly offered spa treatments that promote optimal health while helping the client unwind.
 Through lecture, discussion and hands-on practice, students learn about a variety of treatments to detoxify and exfoliate the body.
 Treatments explored in the course include body-wraps infused with herbal preparations, seaweed or essential oils.
 In addition students learn how to deliver salt scrubs and understand the benefits.
 A must-take course for any massage practitioner considering work in a Spa environment, Spa Techniques adds new dimensions to your collection of body-work modalities.

-Spiritual Healing is a technique of deep inner work, through guided meditation, that brings our awareness to our energetic system and the guidance and information that is offered there.
-This teaches grounding and balancing , available through oneness with our spiritual source (ie: God).
+Course title being changed to Meditation & Healing.
+This course focus’s on a technique of deep inner work, through guided meditation, that brings our awareness to our energetic system and the guidance and information that is offered there.
+This teaches grounding and balancing, available through oneness with our spiritual source (ie: God).
 It includes techniques for profoundly expanding awareness and healing, is spiritually based, and doesn’t conflict with any religion.
 Through Spiritual Healing we can release negative patterns that can cause stress and disease, and harmonize our system as a whole for optimal health, peace, ease and grace.

 Some of the systems we will be working with are: the chakras, kundalini, our internal organs, our subconscious, consciousness, higher self and spirit that is our multidimensional awareness system.